About

 To reconnect with my creative self, I attended life drawing sessions.
 Then I tried my hand at painting.
 Then glasswork and neon.
 Chinese calligraphy.
 Typeface design.
 Literary translation.
 Darkroom photography.
 Probably three more disciplines by the time you read this.

-These days, I'm learning how to work for myself as a creative entrepreneur.
-It's challenging me in ways I never expected, and the growth is both painful and fulfilling.
+These days, I’m learning how to work for myself as an artist-entrepreneur.
+It’s challenging me in ways I never expected, and the growth is both painful and fulfilling.
 I live with my partner and my dog in Queens, New York City.

 Movement is everything.

-I've been dancing since 2007 (sophomore year of high school), when dance saved me during my darkest period.
-It taught me that what the body holds is nothing less than magic to the mind, and that self expression saves lives.
-It's why flow and rhythm aren't just aesthetic choices in my work; they're foundational principles.
+I was introduced to dance in my sophomore year of high school, when it saved me during my darkest period.
+It taught me that the body’s wisdom is nothing less than magic, and that self expression saves lives.
+It’s why flow and rhythm are foundational principles in my work.

 Language is alive.